 - Clean and disinfect surfaces that are touched often (doorknobs, light switches, remotes, etc.)

-To minimize person-to-person spread (getting COVID-19 through the droplets produced when an infected person coughs or sneezes):
+To minimize person-to-person spread (getting COVID-19 through the droplets produced when an infected person coughs, sneezes, sings, talks, or breathes):

 - Stay home when you are sick

 - Keep away from people who are sick

 - When going out in public, maintain at least 6 feet of space between yourself and others

 - Cover your mouth and nose with a mask when around others

 - Avoid gathering in groups of more than 10 people